All you need for a home spa party with the girls!

 - Mini skewered cherry tomatoes and feta cheese chunks drizzled with olive oil

-- Dark chocolate trail mix energy bites (only two ingredients, woot!)
+- Dark chocolate trail mix energy bites (only four ingredients, woot!)

 Serve with strawberry and mint spa water, a selection of English tea sachets and iced Prosecco.
 For the spa water, thinly slice a handful of fresh strawberries and place in a pitcher along with a dozen or so roughly torn fresh mint leaves.
 Fill the pitcher with spring water.
 Voilà.

-The final components to any good vibes home spa day is a vibe-setting soundscape and a take-home memento of your day of beauty and banter.
+Atmosphere—the final frontier!
+The final components to any memorable home spa day is a vibe-setting soundscape and a take-home memento of your day of beauty and banter.
 Keep the mood on pace with upbeat loungy tunes that create an energetic atmosphere without being distracting.
 If the conversation is lagging, pop a chick flick in your DVD player to lighten the mood.
 Before your guests take off, have them pull a rock out of a “secret” pouch (so they can’t see which one they are getting).
-You can pick up mixed natural tumbled rocks at sites like healingcrystals.com or etched faith stones at orientaltrading.com.
+You can pick up mixed natural tumbled rocks or etched faith stones.
+Either way, your guests will leave with a little something to remember the day.